strimzi/strimzi.github.io/_posts/2023-08-13-kafka-node-pools-introduction.md

 Enabling the `+KafkaNodePools` does not have any impact on your existing Kafka clusters.
 The Kafka Node Pools will be used only for the Kafka clusters with the annotation `strimzi.io/node-pools: enabled` on the `Kafka` custom resource.
-Once the feature gate is enabled and the `Kafka` resource has this annotation, the operator will look for the `KafkaNodePool` custom resources will use Node Pools for this Kafka cluster.
+Once the feature gate is enabled and the `Kafka` resource has this annotation, the operator will look for the `KafkaNodePool` custom resources, and will use Node Pools for this Kafka cluster.
 For such resource, no Kafka Pods will be created based on the `Kafka` resource itself but only based on the `KafkaNodePool` resources.

 ### Configuring Node Pools

 The Node Pools are configured using a new custom resource named `KafkaNodePool`.
 It currently supports 6 different configuration options:
-* Number of replicas
+* Number of replicas in that pool
 * Role(s) of the nodes in this pool
 * The storage configuration
-* Resource requirements
+* Resource requirements (e.g. memory and CPU)
 * JVM configuration options
 * Template for customizing the resources belonging to this pool such for example Pods or containers